 Family Business with Tradition

 MEYER WERFT was founded in 1795.
-The company is in its sixth generation of family ownership.
+The company is in its seventh generation of family ownership.
 Bernard Meyer is running the business since 1982.

 After the era of timber ship construction, the company showed early pioneering spirit, which was the basis for the continuous development of the shipyard.
 The company began building iron ships with steam machines in 1872.
 In 1870, Papenburg was home to about 20 shipyards – but only MEYER WERFT has survived into the 21st century.
 Up to 400 seagoing ships were registered in Papenburg in the 19th century.